 Arcos de la Frontera

-Everything you've ever dreamed a pueblo blanco (white town) to be miraculously materialises in Arcos de la Frontera (33km east of Jerez): a thrilling strategic clifftop location, a soporific old town full of winding streets and mystery, a swanky parador, and a volatile frontier history.
+Everything you've ever dreamed a pueblo blanco (white town) could be miraculously materialises in Arcos de la Frontera (33km east of Jerez): a thrilling strategic clifftop location, a swanky parador, a volatile frontier history and a soporific old town full of mystery, with whitewashed arches soaring above a web of slender, twisting alleys.
 The odd tour bus and foreign-owned guesthouse do little to dampen the drama.

 For a brief period during the 11th century, Arcos was an independent Berber-ruled taifa (small kingdom).
 In 1255 it was claimed by Christian king Alfonso X El Sabio for Seville and it remained literally de la frontera (on the frontier) until the fall of Granada in 1492.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Arcos de la Frontera.

 Whether it’s a guided tour of a historic landmark, private tasting of local delicacies, or an off-road adventure — explore the best experiences in Arcos de la Frontera.